What is IPAF and what does it mean?

 Find out more about IPAF at our Worthing depot here: IPAF Training Worthing

-We are also able to provide training at your locations also find out more here: Off-site IPAF Training
+We are also able to provide training at your locations also, enquire here: Off-site IPAF Training

 Who can obtain an IPAF licence?